Litsea calicaris: Description

 Mangeao is the only New Zealand representative of the genus Litsea which consists of 200–400 species of evergreen or deciduous trees or shrubs in tropical and subtropical Asia, Australia, North America and South America.
 There are more than 70 species in China, mostly in warm regions in the south and southwest.
 Mangeao grows up to 15 m in height, and has smooth dark greyish brown bark.
 The leaves are opposite, 5–15 cm long, ovate or ovate-oblong, and bluish-green below.
 The flowers are small, in umbels of 4 to 5, the fruit is an oblong-ovoid drupe, 2 mm long, reddish and seated on a disc.

 A tree planted by the Reverend Richard Taylor in 1860 was measured about 120 years later as 13 m tall with a trunk diameter of 92 cm.
-Mangeao is commonest in the southern part of its range, especially in the hill country between Te Kuiti and the west coast, and in the Kaimai Ranges between Katikati and Rotorua.
+Mangeao is commonest in the southern part of its range, especially in the hill country between Te Kūiti and the west coast, and in the Kaimai Ranges between Katikati and Rotorua.
 Thriving best on limestone-derived soils or heavy clays, mangeao requires good drainage and has low tolerance of drought conditions.
 Young trees are very frost tender.